Building a Career in Software Engineering

 You've earned your software engineering degree.
 Now it's time to land that first job and start building your career in software engineering.
 Sounds easy, but of course there's more to it than sending out a few resumes, waiting for offers and coding your way to the top after a few short years.

-Steps to a Career in Software Engineering
+Steps to Your Career

 Generally speaking, software engineers fall into one of two categories: